How the coronavirus outbreak is roiling the film and entertainment industries

 Chinese cultural attractions closed: Other cultural attractions and institutions in China that have been closed to the public include Tiananmen Square’s National Museum of China, the Forbidden City, and a section of the Great Wall of China located near Beijing.

-Shanghai and Hong Kong Disneyland parks shut down: On January 25, Disney shut down its Shanghai Disneyland park over fears of the coronavirus.
+Asian Disney parks shut down: On January 25, Disney shut down its Shanghai Disneyland park over fears of the coronavirus.
 The park is a major revenue generator, with 11.8 million guests in 2018, 50 percent from outside the Shanghai region, and an estimated $1 billion in annual revenue and $50 million in operating profit.
 A day after Shanghai Disneyland’s closure, Hong Kong Disneyland shut down.
+Both Disney parks in Japan closed on February 29 and announced on March 11 that they will remain closed through at least the end of April.

+As of March 12, Disneyland Paris remained open, despite three staff testing positive for coronavirus.
+Disney parks in California and Florida also remained open.

 Italian cultural sites closed: In February, a number of major museums in Venice, Milan, Turin, and other northern Italian cities were closed as part of the government’s aggressive attempt to contain the virus, and annual Carnivale celebrations stopped early.
 By early March, with the country under complete lockdown, cultural sites across Italy were closed, including the Colosseum and Pompeii.